ShahariarRahman/javascript-for-backend/Promises and Handling Multiple Promises/README.md

-## Synchronous vs Asynchronous Node.js
+## Promises and Handling Multiple Promises

 ### States of Promise